Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### UI elements

-Now that we have something to look at, we can break the UI down into different sections:
+Now that we have something to look at, we can break the UI down into a few different sections:

 ![Screenshot of the SatDump UI](../../assets/images/Radio/SD_UI-elements.png)